 “We pride ourselves on the quality of experience that we deliver,” he says, adding that the Zambian project is very similar in terms of the incorporated technology and the process design to another project the company implemented in Chongwe village.

 “While the Chongwe village plant was larger in size, the technologies utilised, including raw water extraction, chemical pre‐treatment, flocculation, clarification, filtration and disinfection, are virtually the same ones we have used in this project.”

 “As an expert in this field, we are well aware of just how important a project of this nature is to the people it will service.”
 Taljaard explains that the packaged water treatment plants supplied by WEC are ideal for use in Africa since they are containerised which means reduced build time on site.
 Because the treatment facilities are also modular, they can easily be adjusted, should conditions in the area change.

-In other words, WEC can bring in additional modules as and when these may be required.
+In other words, WEC can bring in additional modules as and when these may be required for these types of municipal projects.
 Furthermore, he says, WEC does all the development for these facilities in‐house.
 This includes the design, fabrication and manufacture, as well as the installation.